| |

 Tiny pan – If you like scrambled eggs or omelets as breakfast as we do, a smaller pan for frying eggs might be the best thing for you.
 I use a small Turkish omelet pan as well to heat up fast some leftovers for my daughter if she is having lunch different time than the rest of the family.

-Crêpe skillet – I have found out that crêpes are super versatile food.
-Depending on the ingredients you can use it for desserts or salty dinner portions.
-We wrap and stuff them like in tortillas and that is why if your regular skillet is very heavy, the light crêpe skillet might be worth investing in.
-I have in our cupboard as well a cast iron skillet for tiny crêpes, which is perfect for doing some nettle crêpes for snacks for the whole family or doing several pancakes or mini harcha semolina bread in the morning.
+Crêpe skillet – I have found out that crêpes are a super versatile food.
+Depending on the ingredients, you can use it for desserts or salty dinner portions.
+We wrap and stuff them like in tortillas, and that is why, if your regular skillet is very heavy, the light crêpe skillet might be worth investing in.
+I have in our cupboard as well a Swedish cast iron pancake pan for tiny crêpes, which is perfect for doing some tiny nettle crêpes for snacks for the whole family, or doing several pancakes or mini harcha semolina bread in the morning.

-Oven mitts and pot coasters – For a safer kitchen, pot coasters are a must.
-They are so handy and you know that your table is safe when you place your hot pot on them.
-If you are sensible about the heat and get burns easily when using a tea towel, investing in proper oven mitts is more than desirable.
+Oven mittens and pot coasters – For a safer kitchen, pot coasters are a must.
+They are so handy, and you know that your table is safe when you place your hot pot on them.
+If you are sensitive about the heat and get burns easily when using a tea towel, investing in proper oven mittens is more than desirable.

 Baking essentials